citp/privacy-policy-historical/b/ba/bag/bagborroworsteal.com.md

-> *The following text is extracted and transformed from the bagborroworsteal.com privacy policy that was archived on 2007-12-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071215185139id_/http%3A//www.bagborroworsteal.com/ui/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bagborroworsteal.com privacy policy that was archived on 2008-05-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080514173213id_/http%3A//www.bagborroworsteal.com/ui/privacy) for the most accurate reproduction.*

-# Bag Borrow or Steal™ - Borrow or Rent the Latest Authentic Designer Handbags Purses Jewelry and Accessories
+# Bag Borrow or Steal™ - Borrow or Rent the Latest Authentic Designer Handbags Purses Sunglasses Jewelry and Accessories

 |